USS Oklahoma City (CL-91): Vietnam

 On 4 February 1972, Oklahoma City fired the first successful combat surface-to-surface missile shot in US Navy history, using the new Talos RIM-8H anti-radiation missile to destroy a North Vietnamese mobile air control radar van.
 On 19 April 1972, the cruiser was attacked by one of two Vietnam People's Air Force (VPAF) MiG-17s, flown by pilots Le Xuan Di and Nguyen Van Bay (aka Bay A), both from the VPAF 923rd Fighter Regiment.
 Each MiG was armed with two 500 lb bombs, Van Bay's target was the light cruiser.
-Van Bay made two passes on the cruiser, having overshot his target on the first run, dropped his two bombs near Oklahoma City, but caused only light damage.
+Van Bay made two passes on the cruiser, having overshot his target on the first run, dropped his two bombs near Oklahoma City.
 Another accompanying ship, the destroyer was damaged by a direct hit from the second MiG flown by pilot Le Xuan Di, which destroyed her aft 5–inch gun mount.

 In April 1975, Oklahoma City participated in Operation Frequent Wind, the evacuation of Saigon, Vietnam.
 Following this she was slated for a massive overhaul, as her flagship facilities, as well as her 6-inch guns made her an attractive asset to retain in service.
 Her now obsolete Talos system would be removed and two Sea Sparrow SAM systems, and two Phalanx CIWS mounts would be fitted.
 Her machinery and hull would also be repaired and renewed.
 While funding for this work was appropriated by Congress, it was diverted to other ships, and minimal repairs were made to keep Oklahoma City operational until 1979.